svenpetersen1965/Epyx-FastLoad/README.md

 # Rev. 1
 Rev. 1 is not yet tested, the modifications were minor, though.
 The board was design rule checked and the gerber date was checked in a gerber viewer.

+# Rev. 2
+Rev. 2 is only a mechanical revision.
+Notches for tfw8bit.com Stumpy cartridge case were added.